juarezCynthia3/13-ETL-Project/README.md

 # 120 Years of Olympics
-For this project we are going to look at the relationship of the olimpyc athletes and their performance against their countries' GDP.
+For this project we are going to look at the relationship of the olympic athletes and their performance against their countries' GDP.

 What are your data sources: